World direct investment patterns

-A wide range of factors may influence an enterprise’s decision as to whether to relocate (some) production abroad, including: the size and distance of the foreign market, its growth prospects, wage and productivity levels, or its regulatory and legal regimes — however, for most enterprises, investment decisions ultimately come down to maximising profits.
+A wide range of factors may influence an enterprise’s decision as to whether to relocate (some) production abroad, including: the size and distance of the foreign market, its growth prospects, wage and productivity levels, or its regulatory and legal regimes.
+However, investment decisions often are focused on profits.
 As the relative price of transport and communications has fallen, it has become considerably easier for multinational enterprises to consider moving their production locations across the globe, for example, to benefit from cost savings that may be linked to lower labour costs or local resource endowments of primary goods.
 In a similar vein, the provision of some services has also been affected, as witnessed by the establishment of call centres/helpdesks abroad.
-Furthermore, FDI provides enterprises with the possibility of accessing protected and regulated service markets, through the establishment of a commercial presence in the host economy.
+Furthermore, FDI provides enterprises with the possibility of accessing protected and regulated service markets through the establishment of a commercial presence in the host economy.

-Table 1 below provides details relating to the size of the top 20 non-financial multinational enterprises in the world in terms of their foreign assets; the information comes from the United Nations Conference on Trade and Development (UNCTAD).
+Table 1 below provides details relating to the size of the top 20 non-financial multinational enterprise groups in the world in terms of their foreign assets.
+The information comes from the United Nations Conference on Trade and Development (UNCTAD).

-Five out of the top six global multinationals had their headquarters in the EU: Royal Dutch Shell plc, BP plc and Total S.A. were all specialised in energy activities, while Anheuser-Busch InBev NV was specialised in the manufacture of beverages and Volkswagen Group in the manufacture of motor vehicles.
+Five out of the top seven global multinationals had their headquarters in the EU-28: Royal Dutch Shell plc, BP plc and Total S.A. were all specialised in energy activities, while the Volkswagen Group was specialised in the manufacture of motor vehicles and British American Tobacco plc in the manufacture of tobacco products.

-Looking more generally across the whole of the top 20 non-financial multinational enterprises, 9 out of the 20 were headquartered in the EU (three each in Germany and the United Kingdom, one in each of Belgium, France and Italy), five were Japanese, four were from the United States, leaving a single multinational from each of Australia and Hong Kong.
+Looking more generally across the whole of the top 20 non-financial multinational enterprises, 10 were located in the EU (four in the United Kingdom, three in Germany, and one in each of Belgium, France and Italy), five were from the United States, four were Japanese, leaving a single multinational from Hong Kong.

-The share of foreign assets in total assets was generally very high for most multinational enterprises, often accounting for more than three quarters of their total.
-However, more than half of all assets were in the domestic economy for three of the non-financial multinationals appearing in Table 1 — General Electric Co (51.1 %), Volkswagen Group (54.3 %) and Apple Computer Inc. (60.6 %).
+The share of foreign assets in total assets was generally very high for most multinationals in the top 20, accounting for more than four fifths of all assets in eight multinationals.
+However, more than half of all assets were in the domestic economy for four of the non-financial multinationals appearing in Table 1 — Exxon Mobil Corporation (51.5 %), General Electric Co (56.4 %), Volkswagen Group (57.3 %) and Apple Computer Inc. (58.0 %).

-The stock of foreign investment in China more than quadrupled between 2008 and 2015
+The stock of foreign investment in China more than quintupled between 2008 and 2017

 Developments for both inward and outward stocks of FDI are shown in Table 2.
-The fastest overall growth rate for inward investment between 2008 and 2015 was recorded in China (where the nominal value of inward FDI rose more than fourfold); the next highest growth rates were recorded by Singapore and India.
+The fastest overall growth rate for inward investment between 2008 and 2017 was recorded in China (where the nominal value of inward FDI stocks were more than five times as high in 2017 than in 2008); the next highest growth rates were recorded by the United States and India.

-The pace of change was even more rapid concerning the level of Chinese investment abroad: in 2015, outward FDI from China was valued almost eight times as high as it had been in 2008.
+The pace of change was even more rapid concerning the level of Chinese investment abroad: in 2017, outward FDI from China was valued at just over 10 times as high as it had been in 2008.
 It should be noted that the total value of these stocks was, in 2008, still relatively small.
-The next highest growth rates for outward FDI were recorded for South Korea and South Africa (as with China their stocks of investment abroad grew from a relatively low initial level in 2008).
+The next highest growth rates for outward FDI were recorded for South Africa and South Korea.

 The final presentation of information concerning inward and outward stocks of FDI describes the share of world stocks between the leading global players (see Figure 3).
-In 2015, just over one quarter (25.3 %) of global inward investment was located in the EU-28; its share of global outward investment was somewhat higher, reaching 30.7 %.
-The EU-28 recorded the highest share of both inward and outward stocks of FDI in 2015 and was followed in both cases by the United States.
-It is interesting to note that Hong Kong accounted for the third highest share of global FDI stocks, both for inward and outward investment.
+In 2017, just under one quarter (23.1 %) of global inward investment was located in the EU-28; its share of global outward investment was somewhat higher, reaching 27.4 %.
+The EU-28 recorded the highest share of outward stocks of FDI in 2017 and the second highest share of inward stocks; the reverse situation — highest inward stocks and second highest outward stocks — was observed in the United States.
+It is interesting to note that Hong Kong accounted for the third highest share of global FDI stocks, both for inward and for outward investment.

 Foreign direct investment flows

-In 2015, Europe was the world’s largest source and recipient of foreign direct investment
+In 2017, Europe was the world’s second largest source and recipient of foreign direct investment, behind Asia

-Figure 4 shows the share of global flows of FDI accounted for by each continent during the period 2005-2015.
-The general pattern for inward investment was a gradual transfer of investment flows from Europe towards Asia, although there was a marked recovery in Europe’s share in 2015.
-This pattern was clearer for outward investment, as Europe’s share fell at a much faster pace, from 77.3 % of the world total in 2005 down to just 17.7 % in 2014, before rebounding to 41.8 % in 2015.
-FDI inflows into Europe were valued at EUR 510 billion in 2015, while Europe’s outflows of FDI were somewhat larger (EUR 600 billion).
+Figure 4 shows the share of global flows of FDI accounted for by each continent during the period 2007-2017.
+The overall pattern for inward investment was a rebalancing of investment flows from Europe towards all of the other continents, although the developments were quite irregular.
+A similar but somewhat clearer pattern was observed for outward investment, as Europe’s share fell at a much faster pace, from 61.5 % of the world total in 2007 down to just 24.2 % in 2014, before rebounding to 46.6 % in 2015 and then dropping back to 31.8 % by 2017.
+FDI inflows into Europe were valued at EUR 326 billion in 2017, while Europe’s outflows of FDI were somewhat larger (EUR 402 billion).

-Another interesting aspect of the information presented in Table 3 is the rapid transformation of inward and outward flows of FDI to/from China: while the level of direct investment in the Chinese economy had been almost twice as high as the value of Chinese FDI flows abroad in 2008, inward and outward flows were almost balanced by 2015.
-As a sign of its growing global importance, outward Chinese investment reached a similar level to that recorded for Japan in 2015.
+Another interesting aspect of the information presented in Table 3 is the rapid transformation of the balance between inward and outward flows of FDI to/from China.
+While the level of direct investment in the Chinese economy had been 1.9 times as high as the value of Chinese FDI flows abroad in 2008, inward and outward flows were relatively balance in 2013, 2014 and 2017 and outward flows exceeded inward flows in 2015 and 2016.
+As a sign of its growing global importance, outward Chinese investment exceeded the level recorded for Japan in 2010, 2015 and 2016.

-The EU-28 was also the host economy that received the highest value of inward FDI in 2015, with a 29.2 % share of the total (see Figure 5).
-Around one fifth (19.6 %) of the world’s FDI flowed into the United States, while Hong Kong (9.8 %) and China (7.6 %) accounted for the next highest shares.
+The United States was also the host economy that received the highest value of inward FDI in 2017, with a 19.3 % share of the total (see Figure 5).
+Around one eighth (12.9 %) of the world’s FDI flowed into the EU-28 and nearly one tenth into China (9.5 %).
 When compared with outward flows of FDI, Japan was conspicuous by its absence within the ranking of main host economies.

 Source data for tables and graphs